-Ninety-five per cent of a resident corporate investor's allocable share of equity capital gains is exempt from tax and the remaining 5% as well as all other items of income (interest, dividends) is subject to German corporate income tax and trade tax.
+95% of a resident corporate investor's allocable share of equity capital gains is exempt from tax and the remaining 5% as well as all other items of income (interest, dividends) is subject to German corporate income tax and trade tax.
 The 95% exemption does not apply to life and healthcare insurance companies.